danielgtaylor/huma/README.md

 	})

 	notes := r.Resource("/notes")
-	notes.ListJSON(http.StatusOK, "Returns a list of all notes", func() []*NoteSummary {
+	notes.JSON(http.StatusOK, "Success").List("Returns a list of all notes", func() []*NoteSummary {
 			// Create a list of summaries from all the notes. summaries := make([]*NoteSummary, 0)